s4mmyb0i/flight_logger/README.md

 # ✈️ Flight Logger

-A web-based flight logger application built using Streamlit, Pydeck, and Pandas.
+A flight logger application built using Streamlit, Pydeck, and Pandas.

 ## 🌍 Overview